syneva-runyan/Challenge/README.md

-A simple module that can be used to multiple two round numbers
+A simple module that can be used to multiple two round numbers with javascript